Religions of the Ancient Mediterranean (RAM)

 Nicola Denzey Lewis, Visiting Associate Professor of Religious Studies

-Saul Olyan, Samuel Ungerleider Jr. Professor of Judaic Studies and Professor of Religious Studies
+Saul Olyan, Samuel Ungerleider Jr. Professor of Judaic Studies and Professor of Religious Studies, Director of the Program in Judaic Studies

 Michael Satlow, Professor of Judaic Studies and Religious Studies